Andy Jillson – Editor/Writer/Chief Photographer

 My name is Jordan August.
-I’m an administrator and photographer for Hazy Eye Music Media.
+I’m a photographer and occasional writer for Hazy Eye Music Media.
 I started as a freelance photographer in Philadelphia, PA and currently reside in Pennsylvania, but Baltimore, MD is where I really where I got my start freelancing.
 I have years of experience shooting a variety of subjects and have never limited myself to one type or genre of photography.
 In the beginning, concert photography was just a way for me to combine two of my passions, taking photos and music.
 It was the perfect balance of work and play.
 That being said, I eventually realized I could make a career out of it.

 I exposed myself to the mainstream art scene in Baltimore and catapulted my brand into the forefront.
 I designed a unique logo to make my work recognizable.
 A year later that logo (a simple tree with my name, “Jordan August”) became the most sought after trademark of every local band.
 It took me some time to find my niche and create a name for myself in the industry, but it’s paid off.
 Concert photography has paved my path to success and become my area of expertise.